Cray-HPE/docs-csm/upgrade/1.3.5/README.md

 ## Bug Fixes and Improvements

-* Added monitoring and a `grafana` dashboard for SMF `kafka` server and zookeeper metrics in `prometheus`.
-* Fixed authentication failure with the `keycloak` integration into Nexus due to a change to the `keycloak` `opa` policy which was recently patched.
-* Fixed `dvs-mqtt` error in the Spire server configuration - note this is only an issue for a customer already running `mqtt` in their environment.
+* Patched `Zenbleed` to address `CVE-2023-20593` on `NCNs`
+* Fixed issue with state manager failing to discover `HPE` nodes with four `HSN NICs`
+* Added ability to configure requests and limits for `postgres pooler`
+* Fixed storage `goss` test in case where `admin keyring` is not on `ncn-s004` and above
+* Updated `hmcollector` `kafka` topics to handle new telemetry data
+* Improved failure handling in `cfs-hwsync`
+* Updated the `goss` package version
+* Fixed issue with `FRU` tracking not creating a detected event after a removed event
+* Updated `goss` tests to use `goss` hostname variable rather than `HOSTNAME` environment variable
+* Fixed some broken links in the storage node rebuild documentation
-* Upgrade Ceph to `v16.2.13` and stop running local Docker registries on storage nodes.
+* Added `Ceph` upgrade and stopping of docker registries on storage nodes to fresh install documentation
+* Updated `IMS` backup and restore to preserve `IMS image IDs`

 ## Steps